rhelmus/virtmem/doc/manual.md

 are derived from these base classes that actually implement the code necessary to deal with virtual memory (e.g. reading and writing data).
 For example, the class virtmem::CSdfatlibVirtMemAlloc implements an allocator that uses an SD card as a virtual memory pool.

+The `virtmem` library supports the following allocators:
+* virtmem::CSdfatlibVirtMemAlloc: uses a FAT formatted SD card as memory pool
+* virtmem::CSPIRAMVirtMemAlloc: uses SPI ram (Microchip's 23LC series) as memory pool
+* virtmem::CMultiSPIRAMVirtMemAlloc: like virtmem::CSPIRAMVirtMemAlloc, but supports multiple memory chips
+* virtmem::CSerRAMVirtMemAlloc: uses RAM from a computer connected through serial as memory pool
+* For debugging there is also virtmem::CStaticVirtMemAlloc (uses regular RAM as memory pool) and virtmem::CStdioVirtMemAlloc (uses files through regular stdio functions as memory pool)

 Note that all allocator classes are _singleton_, meaning that only one (global) instance should be defined (however, instances of _different_ allocators can co-exist, see @ref aMultiAlloc).